 |Maibly used for creating 3D model and drawing||Mainly used for creating NC and CNC code||Mainly used for analysing parts|

 |Used for product design||Used for product manufacturing||Used for Product analysis|

 |CAD is independent of CAD and CAE||CAM uses CAD file as input||CAE uses CAD file for analysis|

 |Virtual mock up design is possible||No way to build virtual mock up||No option|

 |Easiest to learn and implement||Fair amount of manufacturing knowledge is required||Steep learning curve|

 I hope you all got a brief idea about CAD CAD and CAE.
 This field is vast.
-Typically an engineer takes more than a year to learn a CAD CAD or CAE software.
-So you can understand the versatility of these software.
+Typically an engineer takes more than a year to learn CAD CAM or CAE software.
+So you can understand the versatility of this software.

 If you do have any questions, please write in the comment section and I will be happy to assist you.